 About three in 10 adults are affected by varicose veins.
-They're more likely to develop as you get older, with women at a higher risk of varicose veins.
+They're more likely to develop as you get older.

 You’re also at a higher risk of developing varicose veins if you:

-Lifestyle changes such as losing weight or taking more exercise can sometimes prevent varicose veins symptoms worsening.
+Lifestyle changes such as losing weight or doing more exercise can sometimes prevent varicose veins symptoms worsening.

 If your varicose veins are causing problems, they can be removed through surgical and non-surgical techniques.

-The main symptom of a varicose vein is a swollen, twisted, purple vein that may have bulges or lumps.
-Other varicose veins symptoms include:
+The main symptom of a varicose vein is a swollen, twisted, blue or purple vein that may have bulges or lumps.
+Other varicose vein symptoms include:

-If varicose veins are causing you discomfort or you’re unhappy about their appearance, see your GP.
-They'll recommend how to get rid of varicose veins or suggest ways of relieving your varicose veins symptoms.
+They'll advise how to get rid of your varicose veins or suggest ways of relieving your symptoms.

-If your varicose veins symptoms are troublesome, your GP may recommend varicose veins removal and refer you to a vascular surgeon, a surgeon who specialises in surgery on blood and lymph vessels.
+If your symptoms are troublesome, your GP may recommend varicose vein removal and refer you to a vascular surgeon, a surgeon who specialises in surgery on blood and lymph vessels.

 Other treatments include: